Scholae: The imperial Scholae

 While the singular schola still was used to refer to learning of singing and a mode of writing, the plural had an independent meaning.
 Next to the old kind of school, the Scholae Palatinae, established by Constantine the Great as a replacement to the Praetorian Guard, was the training center of the imperial palace guard.
 It remained based at Constantinople, eventually declining to a purely ceremonial role.
 However, in the 8th century, the Scholae were reformed into one of the elite cataphract Tagmata regiments, and continued to serve until the reign of Alexios I Komnenos.

 Ecclesiastical scholae

 In Christianity, a choralschola is a church choir that sings plainsong.
 Also, the guilds of notarii (notaries) called themselves one schola, or different scholae.
-In the 4th century, Pope Sylvester I (died 335) was said to have founded the schola cantorum, reformed by Pope Gregory (died 604), but there was an oral tradition until the written proof for the foundation of this schola from the 8th century.
+In the 4th century, Pope Sylvester I (died 335) was said to have founded the schola cantorum, reformed by Pope Gregory I (died 604), but there was an oral tradition until the written proof for the foundation of this schola from the 8th century.